Karthik-B-06/react-native-segmented-control/README.md

 > Color accepts all [React Native Colors](https://reactnative.dev/docs/colors#color-representations).

-> `containerStyle` accepts all View styles and does override some default styles provided by the package.
+> :warning: `containerStyle` accepts all View styles and does override some default styles provided by the package.
 Make sure you use it properly :)

 > `textStyle` accepts all Text styles and overrides the defaults except the label colors set by props

-> `tileStyle` accepts all View styles and does override some default styles provided by the package.
+> :warning: `tileStyle` accepts all View styles and does override some default styles provided by the package.
 Make sure you use it properly :)

 ## :tada: Example